bhauman/lein-figwheel/README.md

 code into your application.

-**If you want to serve the HTML file that will host your application from the figwheel's built in server**, then the output directory has to be in a directory that can be served by the static webserver.
+**If you want to serve the HTML file that will host your application from figwheel's built in server**, then the output directory has to be in a directory that can be served by the static webserver.
 The default for the webserver root is "resources/public" so your output files need to be in a subdirectory "resources/public" unless you change the webserver root.
 For now the webserver root has to be in a subdirectory of `resources`.

+If you are serving your application HTML from your own server you can configure `:output-to` and `:output-dir` as you like.

 Start the figwheel server.
 (This will get the first `:optimizations` `:none` build)